 Mini Maze Procedure Risks

-- Heart tissue inflammation (pericarditis)
+- Inflammation of the heart tissue (pericarditis)

-If you want to know if you are a candidate for a mini maze procedure, see Are You a Candidate for Mini Maze Surgery?.
+If you want to know if you are a candidate for a mini maze procedure, see Are You a Candidate for Mini Maze Surgery.

 StopAfib.org was created for patients by patients to provide accurate information and genuine support for those affected by atrial fibrillation.
 Explore our online community and connect with other patients, families, and caregivers.